CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/wizard.md

 # MRP 2.5 Wizard

-To access the MRP 2.5 Wizard, navigate from the SAP B1 menu or directly log in to AppEngine.
+To access the MRP 2.5 Wizard, navigate from the SAP B1 menu or directly log in to CompuTec AppEngine.

 ![MRP Wizard](./media/wizard/mrp-wizard-01.webp)

-If you log in directly to AppEngine, the following tiles will be visible.
+If you log in directly to CompuTec AppEngine, the following tiles will be visible.

 :::caution
-    The yellow arrows do not function when logged in directly to AppEngine.
+    The yellow arrows do not function when logged in directly to CompuTec AppEngine.
 :::

 ![MRP Wizard](./media/wizard/mrp-wizard-02.webp)